 5. Baked marrow

 Pep up your mild-mannered marrow with a punchy sauce and spices.
 Our baked marrow amatriciana is an easy family meal you can make with minimal effort, plus it's gluten-free to boot.
 This version with bacon, chilli and thyme is a midweek meal saviour.

 6. Marrow curry

-There's nothing nicer than a homemade vegetable curry - it's warming, filling and so much healthier than a takeaway.
-If you're looking for a side dish to accompany a rich chicken or lamb curry, this smashed curried marrow is full of fresh coriander, garlic and lemon juice that will complement a meaty main course.
-It's vegan too if meat isn't on the menu.
+There's nothing nicer than a homemade vegetable curry – warming, filling and healthier than a takeaway.
+If you're looking for a side to accompany a rich chicken or lamb curry, this smashed curried marrow is full of fresh coriander, garlic and lemon juice.
+It's vegan, too, if meat isn't on the menu.

 Find more recipes in our marrow collection.

 What's your favourite way to use up marrows and allotment veg?
 Leave a comment below...